Róger Guedes

-Róger Krug Guedes (born 2 October 1996) is a Brazilian professional footballer of German ancestry who plays as a forward for Al-Rayyan.
+Róger Krug Guedes (born 2 October 1996) is a Brazilian professional footballer who plays as a second striker or attacking midfielder for Qatar Stars League club Al-Rayyan.

 Club career

 Criciúma

 Born in Ibirubá, Rio Grande do Sul, Guedes started his career with Grêmio's youth setup, but was released in 2011.
 He moved to Criciúma shortly after, and finished his formation with the club.
 Guedes made his first team debut on 23 November 2014, coming on as a half-time substitute in a 1–1 away draw against Flamengo in Série A; he also assisted Cléber Santana for the equalising goal.
 His first senior goal came on 6 December, as he scored the equalizer in a 2–1 loss at Corinthians.

 Guedes was promoted to the main squad ahead of the 2015 campaign, with his side now in the Série B.

 Palmeiras

 On 5 April 2016, Guedes signed a five-year contract with Palmeiras in the top tier; Verdão paid R$ 2.5 million for 25% of his federative rights.
 He made his debut for the club 14 days later, replacing Alecsandro in a 2–0 Campeonato Paulista home win against São Bernardo FC.
 Guedes scored during his top tier debut for the club on 14 May, netting the first in a 4–0 home routing of Atlético Paranaense.
 He scored four goals in 31 appearances during the season, as his side was crowned champions.
 On 31 January 2017, Guedes renewed his contract with Palmeiras, receiving a pay rise to upgrade his release clause.

-In 2017, a video emerged of a Palmeiras training session where Guedes is seen taking part in a fitness session on a practise pitch from afar.
+In 2017, a video emerged of a Palmeiras training session where Guedes is seen taking part in a fitness session on a practice pitch from afar.
 His teammates would proceed to chase him off the pitch before pinning him to the ground and tying him up with wire with coaching staff and manager Cuca looking on.
 According to Guedes, this was not the first time he was physically harassed by Palmeiras players and that the justification for such cruelty was to toughen him up for big games.

 On 27 December 2017, Guedes joined Atlético Mineiro on a season-long loan swap deal involving him and Marcos Rocha.
-He has said that the harassment he received while at Palmeiras by his teammates was the reason for the loan move.